Latham Group Inc. (SWIM): Skating on Thin Ice? We Know the Answer

 Wolfe Research gave a rating of “Outperform” to SWIM, setting the target price at $38 in the report published on May 18th of the previous year.

-During the last 5 trading sessions, SWIM rose by +2.61%, which changed the moving average for the period of 200-days by -46.15% in comparison to the 20-day moving average, which settled at $16.32.
-In addition, Latham Group Inc. saw -35.68% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, SWIM fell by -3.37%, which changed the moving average for the period of 200-days by -56.60% in comparison to the 20-day moving average, which settled at $15.86.
+In addition, Latham Group Inc. saw -46.14% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading